J4ckyLIM/NodeJS_Project/README.md

 NodeJS_Project

+#NodeJS Project combine to Express

+#Step 2

-npm install
+In your commander type: npm install
+To get the dependencies to run the project

+#Step 2 MongoDB

+Install MongoDB

-Use the config.js File to change the database connection
+Get into config.js File to change the database connection value

-mongod --dbpath ../data
-mongo.exe
+#Step 3

+In your commander again type: npm run start
+To run the project

+#Step 4

+Enjoy :)